AweSim-OSC/awesim-connect/README.md

 AweSim Connect now uses WinSCP as the default SFTP client.

 * [WinSCP](http://winscp.net/eng/index.php) is the embedded SFTP client.
 The AweSim Connect application will deploy and run a WinSCP process.

+## FAQ

+#### I've clicked the `awesim://` link and nothing happened.

+Be sure to launch `AweSimConnect.exe` at least once.
+The initial launch will add a key to your user registry that initializes the URI scheme.

+If you move or rename the `AweSimConnect.exe` file, you will need to open the application again manually to update the path in the handler.

+#### I've received the error "Unable to open helper application.
+The porotocol specified in this address is not valid."

+This issue appears in some earlier versions of Internet Explorer when attempting to launch the application from a Temporary location.
+Download and run the `AweSimConnect.exe` application, being sure to click "Save As" or "Save" in your browser to save the file to a non-temporary location.

 ## Developer Notes